 |Recommended Storage||2 TB2 + 480 GB SSD3||500 GB2 + 240 GB SSD3||250 GB2||500 GB2||250 GB2|

 *The product specifications and descriptions herein are provided for information only, are subject to change without notice, and are provided without warranty of any kind, expressed or implied.

 Built for big security data, McAfee Global Threat Intelligence for McAfee Enterprise Security Manager (ESM) puts the power of McAfee Labs directly into the security monitoring flow using McAfee’s high-speed, highly intelligent security information and event management (SIEM) solution.

 The security information and event management (SIEM) market is defined by the customer's need to analyze security event data in real time for internal and external threat management, and to collect, store, analyze and report on log data for regulatory compliance and forensics.
 The vendors that are included in Gartner’s analysis have technologies that have been designed for this purpose, and they actively market and sell these technologies to the security buying center.

-The Cologne Bonn Airport is optimizing its IT security with the help of the SIEM solution from McAfee.
+The Cologne Bonn Airport optimizes its IT security with McAfee SIEM solutions.

 Topics : SIEM